CanDIG/candig.github.io/_posts/2022-04-22-differential-privacy-federated-learning.md

    warm_start=True
 )
 ```
-This implements differential privacy on the client-side.
+This applies differential privacy on the client-side.

 This model is then called in both the `server.py` and `client.py` files and the model’s parameters are initialized to zero using the `set_initial_params` method in the `Experiment` class.
 This is required by Flower as the parameters are uninitialized until model.fit is called.